TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/51 - Colossians/Colossians 1/Colossians 1.10.md

 ---

-to walk worthily of the Lord unto all pleasing, bearing fruit in every good work, and increasing in the knowledge of God;
+that you may walk worthily of the Lord, to please him in all respects, bearing fruit in every good work, and increasing in the knowledge of God;